yuanzhoucq/cpp-docs.zh-cn/docs/cpp/range-based-for-statement-cpp.md

     }
     cout << endl;

-    for( const auto &y : x ) { // Type inference by reference.
+    for( const auto &y : x ) { // Type inference by const reference.
         // Observes in-place.
 Preferred when no modify is needed.
         cout << y << " ";
     }